rtc-hunt/hunt-masterlist/readme.md

 Now comes the tricky part.
 Our goal here is to be able to call the function `serveDbOverWebsockets` from `Rhyolite.Backend.App`.
 This function needs to be told how to respond to API requests, how to respond to notifications from the database indicating that some change has occurred, and how to compute Views of data that connected users are interested in.
 It's an important function.
 Some of its complexity comes from an attempt to avoid certain performance pitfalls.
 For example, part of what this function does under the hood is take the View Selectors provided by connected users and aggregating them to make View computation cheaper.

+`serveDbOverWebsockets` takes a bunch of arguments.
+The first is the database pool, which we already have access to via `withDb`.

 ### Adding a route for websockets communication (19a55394)

 First, we add an endpoint to the list of backend routes in Common.Route and we'll add a stub handler for that route to the backend.
 The actual websocket connection handler is going to be produced by `serveDbOverWebsockets`.

+### Defining an API

+The second argument of `serveDbOverWebsockets` is a `RequestHandler`, which describes how API requests ought to be handled.

+In `Common.Api` we define a couple of GADTs representing our public (unauthenticated) and private (authenticated) request types, and then we define a GADT that includes both types of requests (aptly named `Request`).
+In `Backend.Request` we define the actual request handler that receives and processes API requests.
+For our login API, we can use the handler functions defined in `Rhyolite.Backend.Account`.